microsoft/rnx-kit/text/0002-react-native-standard-api.md

 ## Drawbacks

-> TODO: Why should we not do this, and what is the impact of that decision?
-> Please consider the cost to educate developers, migrate existing users, and
-> maintain the proposed changes.

-- existing React Native apps might need to be adapted to shift to this new modules.
+- Existing React Native apps might need to be adapted this new paradigm.
-- a lot of the tooling needed for this effort to succeed as detailed above needs to be created.
+- A lot of the tooling needed for this effort to succeed as detailed above needs to be created.
-- the number of Web APIs is very high, so implementing each and every of them for all the platforms will take a massive amount of time and funding - realistically, we will select a subset of APIs to focus on, based on needs and usage data.
+- The number of Web APIs is very high.
+Implementing each and every one of them for all the platforms will take a massive amount of time and funding — realistically, we will select a subset of APIs to focus on, based on needs and real usage data.

 ## Rationale, alternatives, and prior art